 4.2 Possible impact of increasing freshwater input to the Labrador Shelf on the subpolar North Atlantic

-In the coming decades, increasing amounts of freshwater will enter the Labrador Shelf from the Arctic (Shu et al 2018), from Hudson Strait (Déry et al 2009), and from the Greenland Ice sheet (The IMBIE team 2020).
-In addition, the Beaufort Gyre which has been accumulating freshwater in the last two decades, is suggested to be close to a change of state (Lin et al 2023), which could lead to the release of large amounts of freshwater onto the Labrador shelf over a shorter timescale (Zhang et al 2021).

 Our results suggest that the influence of increasing fluxes of freshwater from the Arctic, Hudson Strait and most of the west Greenland ice sheet would be limited to the inner Labrador shelf, at least until the water reaches the Grand Banks of Newfoundland and thus is out of the Labrador Sea.
 This is consistent with tracer studies focusing on the fate of freshwater released from the Beaufort Gyre (Zhang et al 2021) and the Greenland Ice Sheet (Dukhovskoy et al. 2019, Gillard et al. 2016).
 As they leave the shelf between Flemish Pass and the tail of the Grand Banks, the fresh surface waters transported by the coastal and shelfbreak branches of the Labrador Current mix with the salty and warm North Atlantic Current waters, before continuing along its path into the subpolar North Atlantic.
 Increased freshwater fluxes from Davis Strait, Hudson Strait and the West Greenland ice sheet could therefore lead to the formation of a salinity anomaly stemming from offshore of the Grand Banks, rather than directly affect the interior Labrador Sea.

 A salinity anomaly started developing offshore of the Grand Banks in 2012 (Holliday et al 2020).
 The freshening was attributed to an intensified flow of Labrador Current waters off the shelf in that region following changes in regional wind patterns (Holiday et al. 2020; Fox et al., 2022; Jutras et al 2023).
 Found in 2012-2016 in the Iceland Basin (Furey et al. 2023), the salinity anomaly was then advected into the Irminger Current and the interior Irminger Sea.
 Bilò et al. (2022) argue that it led to a doubling of the stratification of the upper 1000m in the Irminger Sea between 2017 and 2020 and was partly responsible for the suppression of deep convection in the winters of 2018 and 2019.